surthiga12/Jungle-Adventure-Game/README.md

 # 🌱 Kids Coding Garden

 A fun, educational coding website for kids in classes 5th–8th built with Next.js and Tailwind CSS.
-Features a visual programming interface using Blockly, an interactive garden canvas, pet characters, progressive levels, and reward systems designed to motivate young learners.
+Features a visual programming interface using Blockly, an interactive garden canvas, pet characters, progressive levels, and reward systems designed to motivate young learners...

 ## ✨ Features